Myths & Misconceptions About Online Car Title Loans

 You must hand over your keys when you take out a title loan.

 This myth has been around for years and in the past, it used to have some validity.
 A few decades ago, the only companies that provided car equity loans were pawn shops.
 Much like you would expect to happen if you pawned a guitar or diamond ring, you had to hand over your vehicle as collateral.
 These days, financing arraignments where you hand over both the pink slip and keys are rare.
 Most online lenders will gladly settle for only the pink slip.
-They know you need a vehicle to get around and drive to work.
-After all, how could you get to an office or place of business if you don’t have a car?

-We know a few pawn shops and title loan companies still requiring borrowers to hand over the vehicle as collateral.
+We know a few pawn shops and title loan companies still require borrowers to hand over the vehicle as collateral.
 Many of these services are marketed in pawn shops.
 The others are online lenders who work with risky borrowers.
 As many financing options are available today, we recommend avoiding these services, which can sometimes lead to a title loan repossession.
 Work with a title loan service that lets you pay off a loan early and lets you keep the keys to your car!

 Fees to pay off a title loan early are the same, no matter which company you work with.